 Since you’re reading this article, you’re already on track for this!
 But you’ll need to do a bit more.
 Go through our entire digital marketing category on this blog and then spend time reading about how marketing channels work.
 Understanding the basic framework of SEO, social media marketing, content marketing, and paid ads, for example, will prepare your mind to learn even more.

 Step 2: Take a comprehensive course

 You might have the bandwidth to teach yourself everything on your own, but it will cost you more time and effort.
-We recommend signing up for a comprehensive digital marketing course.
+We recommend signing up for a comprehensive digital marketing course or getting a digital marketing certification.
 Not only will a course improve your understanding, but it will also provide you with industry-recognized certifications that can demonstrate your expertise to potential employers.

 Check out these digital marketing course providers:

 An alternative is joining a digital marketing bootcamp which offers you online or live classes and the opportunity to collaborate with a mentor or community of fellow students.
 Read this article to see if digital marketing bootcamps are worth it for you.

 Keep in mind that your course should teach you things you don’t already know, so be sure to evaluate their curriculum before committing—especially for paid courses.
 If they can offer you mentoring and a job guarantee, even better.